When you’re in debt, it can be tough to deal with creditors threatening to bankrupt you or send the bailiffs round.

 - If you can afford it, make sure that your mortgage/rent, Council Tax, electricity and gas bills are paid.

-- If you are struggling with these, see if you can get them reduced – i.e. get Council tax benefit, speak to your mortgage company to restructure your debt so that you pay less each month, switch your gas and electricity to a cheaper version or, if you can’t do that, speak to your providers and see if they can help in any way.
+- Then, see if you can get them reduced – i.e. get Council Tax benefit, speak to your mortgage company to restructure your debt so that you pay less each month, switch your gas and electricity to a cheaper version or, if you can’t do that, speak to your providers and see if they can help in any way.

 - If you have money left over, that can go into paying your other debts.

 Don’t ignore creditors.

 It may be horrible, even terrifying, but the least painful and cheapest way to deal with them is to keep communicating.